 A switch is not required for a Dante Network.
 You can connect the LM-DANTE card directly to the Dante output of the console.
 It is recommended that if you use a switch, you adhere to the Audinate requirements for a switch.

-You will need to select Sync to External if your console’s clock is not set to slave.
-Or if you are using any other clock source. i.e Madi, AES50 etc.
+You will need to select Sync to External if the word clock on our console is not set to slave or if you are using any other clock source. i.e Madi, AES50 etc.